Morning

 The retail store will house a wide collection of sneakers, including limited edition collaborations such as Nike’s Jordans with Travis Scott, Yeezys and sold-out New Balance collabs.
 The physical space will also showcase exclusive collaborative pieces between SNKRDUNK and other brands.
 The brand aims to offer sneakerheads a seamless shopping experience, allowing customers to touch and feel these kicks before making a purchase.

-For its app that is set to launch globally, customers can find in-depth profile features of several brands and personalities on it.
+Customers can find in-depth profile features of several brands and personalities on its app.
 In addition to purchasing sneakers on the platform, the latest street culture news and updates will also be available here.

 The SNKRDUNK flagship store is located at #01-09 and #02-10, Mandarin Gallery, 333A Orchard Road.